Bank for Commerce and Industry

 Since its creation, BCI-Mauritania has recorded sustainable growth, characterized by :

-• This expansion has resulted in the opening of 18 new branches across the country, bringing the total number of branches in the sub-region to 50.
+- Expansion resulting in the opening of 18 new branches across the country, bringing the total number of branches in the sub-region to 50

-• The signing in 2024 of a 20 million euro financing contract between the BCI and the European Investment Bank (EIB) to support SMEs and ETIs.
+- Signing a 20 million euro financing contract between BCI and the European Investment Bank (BEI) to support SMEs and ETIs in 2024

-• An international reputation that enables BCI-Mauritania to have lines of over 120 million USD with leading institutions such as
+- Building an international reputation enabling BCI-Mauritania to have lines of credits totaling over 120 million USD with leading institutions

-The bank has developed a network of dozens of financial and banking correspondents in most of the countries with which its customers work, led by Natixis-Banques Populaires, a correspondent and advisor from the outset.
+The bank has developed a network of dozens of financial and banking partners in most countries where its clients do business, led by Natixis-Banques Populaires, a long-standing partner and advisor.

 A network of strategic partners